-IRI RowGen is the only tool designed for big, structured data environments with multiple targets requiring safe, realistic test data.
+IRI RowGen is the only tool designed for big, structured and semi-structured data environments with multiple targets requiring safe, realistic test data.

 RowGen produces huge test data volumes for databases, BI and DW ETL/ELT tools, and custom report formats.
-RowGen's simple batch execution paradigm is database- and platform-agnostic, making it ideal for automating test data generations across operating systems, and precluding the need for other product.
+RowGen's simple batch execution paradigm is database- and platform-agnostic, making it ideal for customizing and automating test data generation across uses cases and operating systems, and for precluding other operations like data masking.

-Here however, are the main reasons most data architects and VLDB administrators consider RowGen to be the best package for building test data for databases, and in custom file and report formats:
+Here however, are the main reasons most data architects and VLDB administrators consider RowGen to be the best package for building test data for databases and custom file and report targets: